Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 - Sun quality to medium and shadows scanlines fixes: no more parallel evenly spaced bugged shadow lines on surfaces.
 - New SSS and atmospherics versions.
 - Actor shadow on by default.
 - Beef NVGs MCM values have been tweaked to allow the NVGs various levels of illumination to be more useful (no need to use NVG + Flashlight anymore).
 This also makes the red dots, collimators and tritium sights useable with ease while using NVGs.
+- Default Aydin's Flora set to Autumn.

 **Audio**